-This classic gooseberry queen pudding is an easy, summer dessert.
-Tangy gooseberry puree, combined with madeira cake, and topped with light, fluffy meringue.
-An unusual twist on Queen of Puddings but absolutely delicious, we’re sure you’ll agree.
-It’s based on a recipe first featured in Woman’s Weekly in 1922.
-This recipe serves 4 people and will take only 55 mins to make and bake.
-A portion of this tangy dessert works out at only 338 calories per serving.
-Store leftovers in an airtight container in the fridge for up to 2 days.
-This summer dessert is ideal served with fresh cream or ice cream for a sweet treat.
+When it comes to gooseberry recipes, this classic gooseberry queen pudding has to be one of the best around.
+It is an easy, summer dessert that encapsulates the classic flavours of the season and blends them all together for a delicious result.
+Tangy gooseberry puree, combined with madeira cake, and topped with light, fluffy meringue - an unusual twist on Queen of Puddings but absolutely delicious, we're sure you'll agree.
+This is also one of the oldest gooseberry recipes we've come across, as it's based on a recipe first featured in Woman's Weekly in 1922 - so if it has managed to stick around for that long it must be good!
+This gooseberry recipe serves four people but you can adjust the measurements to make it stretch further - or just if you want an extra big portion for yourself!
+A portion of this tangy dessert works out at only 338 calories per serving and it will take you only 55 mins to make and bake.
+You can store leftovers in an airtight container in the fridge for up to two days, not that there will be much leftover of this moreish dessert!
+This summer pud is ideal served with fresh cream or ice cream for a sweet treat.

 - 500g (1lb) fresh or frozen gooseberries